Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/The Lionsberg Strategy and Plan of Action/The Lionsberg Strategy and Plan.md

 ...[[Throughput]] can be measured by (something like) how many Individuals, have progressed how far, on [[The Quest]] [[FROM the Old TO the New]].

-The Lionsberg [[Cycles of Expansion]] predict that the [[New]] Organism may emerge through reciprocating cycles that can be best modeled along an exponential unfolding such as the [[Fibonacci]] sequence.
+The Lionsberg [[Lionsberg Cycles of Growth]] predict that the [[New]] Organism may emerge through reciprocating cycles that can be best modeled along an exponential unfolding such as the [[Fibonacci]] sequence.

 The Lionsberg Cycles of Expansion chart the fibonacci sequence, and relate to how many people have joined The Movement / The Game and are Progressing along the [[Critical Path]] [[FROM the Old TO the New]].